MundoDele Spanish Grammar

 If you are starting with the Spanish subjunctive, begin with the comparison page.
 If you already know the basic idea, move directly to present subjunctive and irregular verbs.

-The Spanish subjunctive becomes much clearer when you learn it through sentence meaning, forms and real examples.
-Use this hub as the central path into the full MundoDele subjunctive cluster.
+The Spanish subjunctive becomes clearer when you learn it through sentence meaning, verb forms, trigger patterns and real examples.

 FAQ: Spanish subjunctive